Need to stop thinking negatively about yourself? Want to know how to stop bad thoughts in your head?

 - Repeat until you no longer think “I’m fat,” and have replaced it with “I have a body.”

-You can then move from your new, more neutral thought to a more positive one by going through the process again:
+You can then move from your new, more neutral thoughts to more positive ones by going through the process again:

 - Write down neutral thought (ex., I have a body)